ksahin/kevinsahin.com/content/blog/adding-netlify-cms-to-an-existing-hugo-website.md

 I hope this blog post was helpful 😀

 If you liked it don't hesitate to [follow me on Twitter for updates](https://www.twitter.com/sahinkevin).

+PS: *In the last 6 months I've been working on https://www.scrapingbee.com/ with my partner Pierre, I just release a new blog post on our blog about the different [web scraping tools](https://www.scrapingbee.com/blog/web-scraping-tools/) available on the market, check this out!*